oopsmonk/documentation/getting-started/0.1/tutorials/get-test-tokens.md

 ## Prerequisites

-To complete this guide, you need an unspent address.
+To complete this tutorial, you need an unspent address.

 You can generate an unspent address, using any of the following options: